7. DNR violates federal rules to wrongfully favor timber industry rather than enhance wildlife habitat

 A Fish and Wildlife Service report assessed the DNR’s misuse of federal wildlife funds.
 The report’s central finding was that: “The primary purposes of the forest management on WMAs seems to be to provide timber for the Minnesota timber industry, accomplish Minnesota DNR forestry goals, and produce revenue for Minnesota,” the Star Tribune said.

-The DNR also improperly diverted hunting and fishing license revenue to commercial timber harvests rather than fish and wildlife work.
+The DNR also improperly diverted hunting and fishing license revenue to fund work on commercial timber harvests rather than fish and wildlife work.

-Feds increase DNR scrutiny: As part of a deal reached in December 2023, the Fish and Wildlife Service released federal grant money to the DNR, but the DNR must follow more stringent reporting requirements.
-The department has to show, in advance, how each timber sale will improve wildlife habitat.
+Feds increase DNR scrutiny: As part of a deal reached in December 2023, the Fish and Wildlife Service released federal grant money to the DNR and required the DNR to comply with more stringent reporting requirements.
+The DNR must show, in advance, how each timber sale will improve wildlife habitat.
+Nevertheless, problems remain.

 Links: